hero710690/travel-diary-app/README.md

 For issues and questions:
 1. Check the GitHub Issues
-2. Review the deployment logs
+2. Review the deployment logs in GitHub Actions
-3. Check AWS CloudWatch logs
+3. Check AWS CloudWatch logs for Lambda function
-4. Contact the maintainers
+4. Verify manual infrastructure is properly deployed

+## 🎯 Quick Start Checklist

+- [ ] Clone repository
+- [ ] Configure AWS CLI
+- [ ] Run `./deploy-manual-infrastructure.sh`
+- [ ] Configure GitHub Secrets
+- [ ] Choose Lambda deployment option (A or B)
+- [ ] Push code to trigger automated deployment
+- [ ] Access your app via CloudFront URL

 ---

-Built with ❤️ using serverless technologies
+Built with ❤️ using hybrid serverless deployment strategy for production-grade reliability and fast development cycles.